 There was another Sarmatia, in the Pannonian plain of the Balkans.
 On its territory lies the modern city of Budapest.
 Its name comes from two cities that were merged in one: Buda and Pesta.

 The word Pesta is of Slavic origin, coming from “pestera” – a cave.
 A confirmation of Slavic presence in this area from very remote times.

 As for the city of Buda, one of the common etymologies relates it to “voda” – water.
 But this would be a Slavic word, due to the many mineral water sources.
 However, the old Slavic name of the city was Budin (or Budim).
 Because of this, the whole region was called “Budin” in the Ottoman empire.

 A map of Balkans in the Ottoman empire, Wikipedia Commons

 Slavic etymology of this name has never been considered, but let us just point out that it would mean “watery”.
 Slavic equivalent of Woden would surely be a deity Vid. (became St. Vitus with Christianity).
 Vid was indeed one of the most important gods of the Slavic pantheon.
 Was that a relic of the Buddhistic cult, it is hard to say.

-In Alchemy, Mercury became a name of a “watery” metal, and in its symbolic it is always shown in the middle, between the gold and the silver – just like the day ruled by the planet Mercury is exactly in the middle of the week.
-And just like the main teaching of Buddhism is known as the Middle way.
+In Alchemy, Mercury is the name of a “watery” metal.
+Mercury is always in the middle, between the gold and the silver – just like the day ruled by the planet Mercury is exactly in the middle of the week.

 His life story echoes that of Buddha, just almost two millennia later.
-St Sava had renounced his crown and isolated himself on a holy mountain of Athos, where after 14 years he had received enlightenment.He then started spreading Christianity, earning him a title of the first and most important Serbian saint.
+St Sava had renounced his crown and isolated himself on a holy mountain of Athos.
+After 14 years he had received enlightenment there.
+Then, he started to spread Christianity, earning him the title of the first and most important Serbian saint.
 Coincidence?
 Maybe.
-But interesting one to point out as I am not aware of anything similar.
+But an interesting one to point out as I am not aware of anything similar.
 Buddha would have surely approved it.